Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: The cgSSL algorithm

 .

 Fixing $(\Omega, \eta) = (\Omega^{(t-1)}, \eta^{(t-1)}),$ observe that

 where

 We solve the optimization problem in Equation~\eqref{eq:updating_B_eqval} using a coordinate ascent strategy that iteratively updates $\Psi$ (resp. $\theta$) while holding $\theta$ (resp. $\Psi$) fixed.
-We run the coordinate ascent until all active $\psi_{j,k}$ has relative change under the user defined tolerance.
+We run the coordinate ascent until the estimates of each $\psi_{j,k}$ no longer change by more than 0.1\%.

 \textbf{Updating $\theta$ given $\Psi$}.
 Notice that the objective in Equation~\eqref{eq:updating_B_eqval} depends on $\theta$ only through the $\log \pi(\Psi,\theta)$ term.
 Accordingly, to updating $\theta$ conditionally on $\Psi,$ it is enough to maximize the expression in Equation~\eqref{eq:log_prior_Psi_theta} as a function of $\theta$ while keeping all $\psi_{j,k}$ terms fixed.
 We use Newton's method for this optimization and we terminate once the Newton step has a step size less than the user defined tolerance.